astutespruce/sa-blueprint-sv/analysis/prep/README.md

 These are a series of GeoTIFF files for small areas along the coast, with varying footprints and resolution.
-To use here, we constructed a VRT using GDAL, and used the average resolution.
+To use here, we constructed a VRT using GDAL, and used a resolution of 15 meters for easier aggregation in results.

 Values are coded 0-6 for the amount of sea level rise that would impact a given area.
 Values are cumulative, so a value of 6 means that the area is also